paramrathour/blog/pages/_posts/2024-08-12-philosophy-in-anime.md

 It is something that must be performed hand in hand with humans.\
 --- Decim -->

-The concept of Death Parade is pretty simple -- people play a life-and-death high-stakes game, and that's all the information they are told; but where Death Parade shines the most is in its realistic portrayal of complex and flawed human nature.
+The concept of Death Parade[^deathparadewiki] is pretty simple -- people play a life-and-death high-stakes game, and that's all the information they are told; but where Death Parade shines the most is in its realistic portrayal of complex and flawed human nature.
 It doesn't just paint people as good or bad but instead unveils their __morally grey__ nature.
  <!-- It displays that humans are not black and which with good humans and bad humans but instead they are morally grey.  -->
 It shows how almost everyone resorts to unfair means when their life's on the line (and understandably so).
 It makes you wonder about the _breaking point_ of anyone you encounter and when they might abandon their morals for their own benefit.